bbawuah/personal-blogpage/src/pages/the-entrepeneur-without-a-voice.md

 </p>

 <p>
-The problem is that these companies put their employees away as freelancers and put them in an inhumane position.
+The problem is that these companies put their employees away as freelancers and put them in an inhuman position.
 </p>

 <strong>This needs to change.</strong>